-Senate approval extends federal highway fund amid debate over infrastructure package
+Biden signs measure to extend federal highway fund amid debate over infrastructure package

 State transportation departments, which get reimbursed from the fund, were expected to be able to keep paying their bills for a few weeks.
 The Transportation Department said in a statement that existing grants would continue to be paid.

-While the immediate impacts were limited, the lapse is “unacceptable,” said Jim Tymon, executive director of the American Association of State Highway and Transportation Officials.

-“Yesterday’s inaction on the Infrastructure Investment and Jobs Act isn’t just disappointing — it lapses our highway, transit, and highway safety programs and halts work on vital transportation infrastructure around the country, which is detrimental to our economy and the quality of life of our communities,” Tymon said in a statement Friday.
-“We are dealing with very real repercussions.”

-The Governors Highway Safety Association said the minishutdown could affect safety programs at a time when road deaths and dangerous driving are up.
+The Governors Highway Safety Association said the mini-shutdown could affect safety programs at a time when road deaths and dangerous driving are up.
 In a tweet, it called the lapse “a direct impact of Congress missing the deadline to extend the FAST [Fixing America’s Surface Transportation] Act and continue Highway Trust Fund operations.”

 While the focus remained on passing the infrastructure bill, the Senate Environment and Public Works Committee had been working with the House Transportation Committee this week on backup options to keep the Federal Highway Trust Fund operating.
 An alternative proposal to keep it going until December would have required a $5 billion bailout because the fund is running out of money.